Friday, 8 August 2025

 The scientists used to believe mesonychid ungulates were the ancestors of whales, but they changed that historical story when they looked at genes, and instead argued it was the artiodactyls.
 They used to believe it was a protein that sprang up in a warm pond with abiogenesis, now they argue the RNA world.
 They used to argue that the coelecanth was an intermediate for amphibian evolution until they found a live one.
 They then changed the story to elpistostegids being the ancestors of tetrapods, but now they have found them to be contemporaneous, so I will quote what evolution scientist said; "We now have to invent a common ancestor to the tetrapods and elpistostegids.""
 In fact Phil Gingerich (whom thought Rhodocetus originally had a tail-fluke in regards to whale-evolution, ended up saying on video iirc, that, "Rhodocetus probably didn't have a tail fluke after all". )

 What's clear is that none of this is real science.
 It is storytelling.
-That's why it's so crap, and changes constantly, whereas operational science never does. (not in the meat of the matter, but perhaps in the negligible side-salad)
+That's why the story changes constantly, whereas operational science never does. (not in the meat of the matter)

 It is actually a non-sequitur that if the operation of the universe is naturally explained that therefore the origins of the things within it, are also naturally explained.